Neža Kogovšek Šalamon, PhD

 – Neža Kogovšek Šalamon on statelessness

-Dr. Neža Kogovšek Šalamon is a senior researcher and director (1st october 2012 – 31st october 2018) of the Peace Institute.
+Dr. Neža Kogovšek Šalamon was a senior researcher and director (1st october 2012 – 31st october 2018) of the Peace Institute.
 She graduated in 2002 from the University of Ljubljana, Faculty of Law.
 As a Ron Brown Fellow (US Department of State) she obtained her master’s degree at the University of Notre Dame (USA) in international human rights law in 2004.
 In 2006 she passed the state legal exam.
 She defended her PhD dissertation in 2011 at the University of Ljubljana Faculty of Law, on constitutional, international and comparative legal aspects of the erasure from the registry of permanent residents.
 She worked for the Legal Information Centre of Non-governmental Organizations – PIC in Ljubljana, and for the international non-governmental organization Human Rights Watch in New York.

 In 2005 she joined the research team at the Peace Institute.
 In October 2012 she was appointed director of the Peace Institute.
 In addition to managerial tasks her work includes project management, research, legal analysis, publishing, lecturing and facilitation of workshops.
 She is a member of the European network of legal experts in the anti-discrimination field, the European network of immigration law practitioners (MigNet), the European commission on sexual orientation law (ECSOL) and the Odysseus academic network of experts in the field of asylum and migration.
 In 2016 she voted among ten most influential lawyers in Slovenia and nominated to the 2017 class of Young European Leaders.